Poonehmgh/ft_transcendence/documentation/Gateways.md

 | what                        | Message       | takes          |
 |-----------------------------|---------------|----------------|
 | get a new message just sent | updateMessage | SendMessageDTO |

+For creating a dm chat name format is name1:name2